biocaddie/Foundry-ES/README.md

 Building
 --------

+This project requires Java 1.8 or higher to build.
 Before you start the build process, you need to install three libraries from `dependencies` directory to your local maven repository